Skip to main content

 Once you submit your claim adjustment request, it can take up to 21 calendar days for it to process.

 Delta Dental and its affiliate companies use MetaVance Benefit Administration Software as the claims editing software product to provide timely and efficient adjudication for dental claims.
-This software helps our enterprise streamline many interrelated systems and processes, as well as increase functionality for the benefit of our dentists, members and clients.
+This software helps our enterprise streamline many interrelated systems and processes, as well as increase the functionality of dental claim support for the benefit of our dentists, members and clients.

 Completing your claim